Vanport, Oregon: History

 Vanport construction began in August 1942 to house the workers at the wartime Kaiser Shipyards in Portland and Vancouver, Washington.
 Vanport—a portmanteau of "Vancouver" and "Portland"—was home to 40,000 people, about 40 percent of them African-American, making it Oregon's second-largest city at the time, and the largest public housing project in the nation.
 After the war, Vanport lost more than half of its population, dropping to 18,500, as many wartime workers left the area.
 However, there was also an influx of returning World War II veterans.
-In order to attract veterans and their families, the Housing Authority of Portland opened a college named the Vanport Extension Center; the school would eventually be renamed Portland State University.
+In order to attract veterans and their families, the Housing Authority of Portland (HAP) opened a college named the Vanport Extension Center; the school would eventually be renamed Portland State University.

 Vanport was dramatically destroyed at 4:05 p.m. on May 30, 1948, when a 200 ft section of a railroad berm holding back the Columbia River collapsed during a flood, killing 15 people.
-The city was underwater by nightfall, leaving 17,500 of its inhabitants homeless.
+The city was underwater by nightfall, leaving around 18,000 of its inhabitants homeless.